laekov/thucstss-2020-lab3/README.md

 Refer to [this link](http://cs231n.github.io/convolutional-networks/#conv) for explanation.)

 The TA has also generously coded the training and evaluation process in `src/main.py`.
-By default, directly run `python main.py` in `src` directory will work when you have your environment properly set up and filled in the blanks correctly.
+By default, directly run `python3 main.py` in `src` directory will work when you have your environment properly set up and filled in the blanks correctly.
 Other functions like loading/saving a model, training different number of epochs or running evaluation on a specific model are also provided by the script.
-You can run `python main.py --help` or look up the script for details.
+You can run `python3 main.py --help` or look up the script for details.

 Note that you are __only allowed to modify__ `models.py` in this task.
 You may add debug code anywhere, but please remove them in your final submission.